feather-wallet/feather/MAINTENANCE.md

 ### 3. Bugs

-- Fix reproducible bugs and crashes
+- Fix bugs and crashes

 To report a bug, please see: https://docs.featherwallet.org/guides/report-an-issue